OJB10/cs50_final_project/README.md

 # Dash Ticketing

 A proprietary ticket management system by Ollie Brand.

 ## Confidentiality Notice

-This documentation and associated source code contain confidential and proprietary information.
+This documentation and associated source code are confidential and proprietary to Ollie Brand.
 Unauthorized reproduction, distribution, or disclosure is strictly prohibited.
+Access is limited to authorized individuals, including Harvard CS50x staff for academic evaluation.

 ## CS50 Final Project Description

 This is a Flask and React-based project designed for managing user-created tickets and providing a streamlined interface for task management.
 The app is built with responsiveness and scalability in mind.

 ## Features

-### Backend (Flask)
+### Backend Features
-- User management system with login and registration.
+- User authentication with login and registration
-- Ticket management system for creating, editing, and viewing tickets.
+- Ticket management system for creating, editing, and viewing tickets
-- SQLite database for lightweight storage.
+- SQLite database for lightweight storage
-- RESTful API endpoints to communicate with the frontend.
+- RESTful API endpoints for frontend communication
-- **Cross-Origin Resource Sharing (CORS)** enabled to allow React frontend to communicate with Flask backend.
+- CORS enabled for React and Flask integration

-### Frontend (React)
+### Frontend Features
-- Fully responsive grid system implemented using Material-UI's Grid and Box components.
+- Fully responsive grid system using Material-UI's Grid and Box components
-- Reusable components, including a navigation bar (`Navbar`) and task cards (`TaskCard`).
+- Dynamic fetching and displaying of tickets via RESTful APIs
-- **Material-UI Theme System**: Centralized theme management for colours, typography, and responsive design.
+- Centralized theme system for colours, typography, and responsiveness
-- Integrated light and dark modes with Material-UI's theming.
-- Dynamic fetching of tickets from the Flask backend using RESTful APIs.
+- Integrated light/dark mode toggle for user customization

 ### General
-- Designed with a clear separation of backend and frontend logic.
+- Clear separation of backend and frontend logic
-- Easily extensible for future iterations (e.g., adding authentication, search functionality, or role-based access control).
+- Easily extensible for future iterations (e.g., adding authentication, search functionality, or role-based access control)
-- **Integrated Flask and React app for seamless task management.**
+- Integrated Flask and React app for seamless task management

 ## Technical Requirements
 - Python 3.13.1